AdityaBiswas1994/Neguess-Application/README.md

  Want to play? ---> https://neguess.mpi-inf.mpg.de/

- This demo paper will be published in ISWC 2021.
+ This demo paper will be published in ISWC on October, 2021.
 I will publish the paper once it is pulished in the ocnference.
 Stay tuned :)